-The 52 chapters and colonies at the University of Kentucky are all members of governing councils, which help coordinate recruitment activities, educational and community service programs, and assist with communication between groups.
+The 50 chapters and colonies at the University of Kentucky are all members of governing councils, which help coordinate recruitment activities, educational and community service programs, and assist with communication between groups.
 The councils - Interfraternity Council, National Pan-Hellenic Council, Panhellenic Council, and the United Greek Council - are led by students and advised by members of the Fraternity & Sorority Life staff.
 Below is information about each council, and contact information for the student leaders.
+You can find council position specific contact information here.

 Joining an IFC organization is a great way to get involved on campus and continue pursuing high academic performance and service to the community.
-During the 2013-2014 academic year, IFC chapters completed over 35,000 hours of community service and earned a 3.18 GPA - well exceeding the all-male average of a 3.04.
+During the 2016-2017 academic year, IFC chapters raised over $244,000 for national and local philanthropies and earned a 3.18 GPA - exceeding the all-male average.

 Interfraternity Council chapters participate in a formal recruitment at the start of each semester.
 Additionally, many groups will extend membership bids throughout the semester.
-Information about IFC Recruitment can be found here on the IFC website and here on the Fraternity & Sorority Life page.
-You can register for Fall 2017 Recruitment at kentuckyifc.mycampusdirector2.com beginning May 1.
+Information about IFC Recruitment can be found here on the IFC website.
+You can register for Fall 2019 Recruitment at kentuckyifc.mycampusdirector2.com beginning May 1.
+Check out the IFC recruitment guide here for more information about the chapters and council as a whole!

 Contact IFC at email@example.com.

 NPHC's signature program is the Annual Homecoming Step Show, which is held the Friday of Homecoming Week each year.
-Last year's show included performances from seven chapters and sold over 1,400 tickets to alumni, students, and community members.
+2017's show included performances from seven chapters and sold over 1,400 tickets to alumni, students, and community members.

 Individuals interested in joining an NPHC fraternity or sorority should start by learning more about each organization.
 We encourage you to visit the websites for the inter/national organizations (links provided here) as well as attending programs sponsored by each chapter on campus.
 Events are posted on the NPHC Calendar, which you can find by visiting the NPHC website here:www.kentuckynphc.com.
 NPHC organizations take new member classes, also known as lines, through a process called membership intake.
 Membership intake is organized by each chapter independently and at different times during the academic year.
 More information can be found at the NPHC website here.

-Panhellenic organizes a primary recruitment each August for the 14 National Panhellenic Conference sororities.
+Panhellenic organizes a primary recruitment each August for the 15 National Panhellenic Conference sororities.
 Primary recruitment is a mutually selective process that is designed to maximize the number of women joining sororities each year.
 Women participating in recruitment should register in advance and will receive an informational booklet in June that includes information about our chapters, recruitment, and how to register.
-Panhellenic recruitment for 2017 will start on August 12, and more information can be found here.
+Panhellenic recruitment for 2019 will start on August 19 and be broken into two weekends, not to interefere with classes and to optimize K Week involvement opportunties.
+Move in for women committed to formal recruitment will be Saturday, August 17 with the recruitment kickoff on Sunday, August 18.
+Recruitment days consist of August 19, 20, 30, 31 and September 1 and 2.
+Bid evening will be Tuesday, September 3.
+More information can be found here and in the Panhellenic recruitment guide here.

 Associate member organizations do not participate in formal recruitment, and host recruitment on their own schedule.
 Phi Sigma Rho is an engineering sorority open to women who are majoring in courses that require Calculus and/or Calculus based Physics.
 More information about Phi Sigma Rho can be found here.